ietf-wg-cellar/matroska-specification/tagging.md

 Table: TargetTypeValue Values Semantic Description

 Tags from a `TargetTypeValue` apply to the all lower `TargetTypeValues`.
-This means that if a CD has the same artist for all tracks, you just need to set the ARTIST tag at `TargetTypeValue` 50 (ALBUM) and not to each TRACK (but you can).
+This means that if a CD has the same artist for all tracks, you just need to set the "ARTIST" tag at `TargetTypeValue` 50 (ALBUM) and not to each `TargetTypeValue` 30 (TRACK), but you can also repeat the value for each track.
+If some tracks of that CD have no known
+"ARTIST", the value **MUST** be set to nothing, a void string "" as detailed in [@!RFC9559, section 24.2], so that the album "ARTIST" doesn't apply.

 Multiple `SimpleTag` with the same `TagName` can be used at a given `TargetTypeValue` level when each `SimpleTag` contain a `TagString`.
 For example this can be useful to find a single "ARTIST" even when they are found in a collaboration.
 The concatenation of each `TagString` represents the value for the `TagName` at this level.
 The presentation, for instance with a separator, is up to the application.

-If some parts of that CD have no known
-ARTIST, the value **MUST** be set to nothing, a void string "" as detailed in [@!RFC9559, section 24.2].

 ### Target Types Parts